PhD, Urban Studies, University of New Orleans, 2012

 BA, Philosophy, University of Oregon, 1999

-Benefits of urban design, green infrastructure, and remediation of urban soils to support heterogeneous relationships between people and place, particularly vulnerable populations.
+Benefits of urban design and city play to support heterogeneous relationships between people and place, particularly vulnerable populations like youth.
 Recent research highlights the capacity for youth to appropriate marginal urban space for prosocial gains.

 Shirtcliff, Ben.
 2016.
 "Big Data in the Big Easy."
 Landscape Journal.
 34, 49-64